Implement RBAC with Prisma and Better Auth in Next.js

 RoleLevelDescription

-Key rule: Members can only manage other members with a lower hierarchy level than theirs.
+Users can only manage members with a lower hierarchy level than their own.

-• Server-side: Use to enforce permissions in server actions and database queries.
-This is the ultimate source of truth for permissions - and should be used to check permissions before performing any action (read, write, delete, etc.).
+• Server-side: Enforces permissions in server actions.
+This is the source of truth - always check here before mutations.

 • withMinRole('admin') - Requires minimum role level